Structured Learning Experiences

 State law, respective regulations, or by collective bargaining agreement.

 - Work-Based Learning see Structured Learning Experience.

-- Work Hours (N.J.A.C.
-2:56-2.1, NJDOL) means the actual hours suffered or permitted to work.
+the actual hours suffered or permitted to work.

 - Working Papers see Employment Certificate.

 - Work Process (National Apprenticeship Act, 29 CFR Title 29,

 USDOL) means an outline of the work processes [occupational skills]